 About Me

-I have expertise and interest in the relationship between mental health and addiction (particularly alcohol use), with experience helping people in recovery.
+I also have expertise and interest in the relationship between mental health and addiction (particularly alcohol use), with experience helping people in recovery.
 I feel strongly about increasing support and understanding, and reducing stigma towards those struggling with alcohol/drug use.

 Alongside my clinical work, both within the NHS and private practice, I am committed to psychological research, completing my PhD in 2018.
 I have conducted and published numerous research studies (see here), and presented findings at conferences in the UK and abroad.
 It is rare for a psychologist to have completed both clinical and research training to doctoral level.